hanuniv/hanuniv.github.io/index.md

 <div class="row">
 <div class="col-8">
 ## About
 I obtained my PhD at UC Berkeley IEOR Department.
-I am interested in control, learning, and optimization.
+I have been interested in control, learning, and optimization.

 </div>
 <div class="col-4">